PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-14 18:44:44
+Last updated: 2024-04-14 18:45:20
-Random Quote: You know how they say 'it's been a pleasure'?
-Well... it hasn't. - Mike Ehrmantraut
+Random Quote: So a guy with cancer can't be an asshole??
+Believe me, I speak from experience. - Saul Goodman